-Energy efficiency and environmental responsibility have always been a core values of Irving House.
-In 2005 we joined the EPA’s Energy Star program and were awarded their Energy Star for our performance.
-As technologies for best environmental practices evolve, we are continuing to find new ways to lighten our footprint while maintaining a high level of services to our guests.
+Energy efficiency and environmental responsibility have always been core values of Irving House.
+In 2005 we joined the EPA’s Energy Star program and were awarded their Energy Star for our performance in 2006.
+As technologies for best environmental practices evolve, we continue to find new ways to lighten our footprint while maintaining a high level of services to our guests.

 We buy our breakfast and snack items locally so that our guests may enjoy high quality while supporting local business.
 Shampoos, soaps, and lotions are provided by eco-friendly companies and are available to guests in dispensers to avoid the small packaging of individual bottles.

 We always encourage our guests to enjoy the city on foot or by public transit and our staff is available to assist with directions.
 Subway (“T”) maps are free at our front desk, and a metropolitan map of Massachusetts Bay Transit Authority routes is available in our front hall for guest use.
 There is an abundance of cultural, shopping and dining opportunities within walking distance of the house.
 Cambridge is also a bike friendly city, and Irving House provides a place to lock and store your bike during your stay.

 We have been recycling for many years and provide ways for guests to participate in our efforts to reduce our trash stream.
 Through buying in bulk, using dispensers, and reusing packaging whenever possible, we greatly reduce our consumption of unnecessary packaging.

 All food waste is composted.
 We encourage our guests to compost with designated bins in our breakfast area.
 If you bring home those delicious leftovers from one of the amazing area restaurants, you can store them in a refrigerator to be shared by guests.

 Many items throughout the house are made from recycled materials: rugs, printing paper, cups, picture frames, fabric—all sorts of things!